opendatapune/opendatapune.github.io/FAQs.md

 #### Link to PODP dataset is not working
 - Search by name, find what you need and move on

+#### What is this PODP
+- Short for Pune Open Data Portal.
+Website: http://opendata.punecorporation.org

 #### I don't think I have the skills to contribute anything here
 - Go to mapping team and let the kids teach you something by which you can contribute a LOT